 Step 1 – Earn Your Private Pilot Certification

-You'll need to earn a minimum of 40 hours of flight time and pass an exam with a FAA examiner.
-It's important to note while 40 is the minimum required, most pilots will need to fly more than that to be ready for their checkride.
+You’ll need to earn a minimum of 40 hours of flight time and pass an exam with an FAA examiner.
+It’s important to note while 40 is the minimum required, most pilots will need to fly more than that to be ready for their checkride.

 Step 2 – Add the Instrument Rating Qualification

 After earning your private pilot certification, you’ll need to qualify for your instrument rating certification.
 This qualification permits you to fly under all types of weather, and under the Instrument Flight Rules, (IFR).

 You'll need to achieve an additional 40 hours of flight time on top of the 40 to obtained for your private.

 Step 3 – Earn Your Commercial Pilot Certificate